Casting a BAIT for Offline and Online Source-free Domain Adaptation: BAIT for Source-Free Domain Adaptation

 We decompose the neural network into two parts: a feature extractor $f$, and a classifier head $C_1$ which only contains one fully connected layer (with weight normalization).
 We first train the baseline model on the labeled source data $\mathcal{D}_s$ with standard cross-entropy loss:

 where the $p_k$ is the $k$-th element of the softmax output, and $I_{\left [ z \right ]}$ is the indicator function which is 1 if $z$ is true, and 0 otherwise.

-A closer look at the training process of UDA methods unveils that the feature extractor aims to learn a discriminative representation, and the classifier strives to distinguish the representations of the various classes.
-UDA methods tackle domain shift by aligning the feature distribution (from the feature extractor) of the source and target domains.
+A closer look at the training process of DA methods unveils that the feature extractor aims to learn a discriminative representation, and the classifier strives to distinguish the representations of the various classes.
+DA methods tackle domain shift by aligning the feature distribution (from the feature extractor) of the source and target domains.
 A successful alignment of the features means that the features produced by the feature extractor $f$ from both domains will be classified correctly by the classifier head.

-Since the $k$-th class prediction is computed by $\mathbf{p_k(x)} = \sigma( {\|\mathbf{W_k}^{\mathrm{T}}\| f(\mathbf{x})})$ where the $\|\mathbf{W_k}\|$ is the L2 normalized weight of classifier, similar to \cite{chen2019closer,saito2019semi}, intuitively we can regard the normalized weight of each class in the classifier as a class prototype, as shown a in Fig~\ref{fig:training_policy}(top).
-Due to the domain shift, the cluster of target features generated by the source-training feature extractor will deviate from the source class prototype.
-So from the perspective of the class prototype, a good model after domain adaptation should have all source and target features gathering around their corresponding class prototype.

-We freeze the source-trained classifier $C_1$.
-This implicitly allows us to store the relevant information from the source domain, \textit{i.e.}, the fixed source class prototypes in the feature space, without actually accessing the source data.
-With the source class prototype fixed as an anchor in the feature space, target features should cluster around the corresponding prototype.
-Since the source classifier is fixed all the time and the features from target domain are expected to gather around those class prototypes, we refer to classifier $C_1$ as the \emph{anchor classifier}, and its class prototype as \emph{anchor prototype}.
+As shown in Fig~\ref{fig:training_policy}(left), due to the domain shift, the cluster of target features generated by the source-training feature extractor will deviate from the source class prototype, meaning some target features will locate at the wrong side of the source decision boundary.
+Similar to \cite{kundu2020universal,liang2020we}, we freeze the source-trained classifier $C_1$.
+This implicitly allows us to store the relevant information from the source domain, \textit{i.e.}, the position of the source decision boundary.
+With the source classifier as an anchor in the feature space, we hope to push the target features towards the right side of the decision boundary.
+Hereafter, we refer to classifier $C_1$ as the \emph{anchor classifier}.